Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Gate performance after a single error-correction cycle

 and

 respectively.
 Moving to the frequency domain yields the alternative representations

 where $\mathrm{Im}$ stands for taking the imaginary part, and the FFs

 Note that the loss of fidelity in Eq.\,\eqref{eq:general_fidelity_single_reset} stems from a genuine (dephasing) decoherence process, in the sense that no part of the effect on the qubit can be described by a unitary rotation around the $\sigma_z$-axis of the Bloch sphere.
-This is evidenced by the fact that we have
+This is evidenced by the fact that we have for the $z$-coherence element itself.